solomonsjoseph/RePORTaLiN/docs/sphinx/api/main.rst

 3. **Step 2**: De-identify Data (Optional)

-   De-identifies PHI/PII from extracted data using :func:`scripts.utils.deidentify.deidentify_dataset`.
+   De-identifies PHI/PII from extracted data using :func:`scripts.deidentify.deidentify_dataset`.
    Must be explicitly enabled with ``--enable-deidentification``.

    - Encryption enabled by default for security